Ever wish you could have donuts on the keto diet? Well, you can with these keto chocolate glazed donuts!

 With the eye-catching title of “Low Carb Donuts?
 Yes Please!”
 I knew I had to try this one.
 I loved her idea of frying the donuts after baking then shaking with powdered Swerve in a paper bag.
 It reminded me so much of the county fair growing up that my mouth started watering.

-With recipe in hand, I picked out these adorable silicone donut pans.
+With recipe in hand, I picked out these great silicone donut pans.
 When working with baked goods, I try to stick with silicone so I can easily pop it out without damaging the goods!

 My epic Pinterest fail